ServerAstra/neadva/README.md

 # neadva
 Python 3 implementation of Hungarian Tax Office (NAV) version 3 reporting api
 -----------
-0.5 Alpha version of the module.
-Can be used to supply data and return transaction numbers safely.
+0.51 Alpha version of the module.
+Can be used to supply data and return transaction numbers safely (working).
+Suggest to check the invoices before submitting in the test interface of NAV API first

 More work required for full interface support of NAV API.